korhanpolat/TermDiscoveryKNN/README.md

 The other dependencies are common packages such as Numpy, Pandas, Scipy, Numba etc.
 The code is developed using Python version 3.6.

+### Notes

+You can make use of [Term Discovery Evaluation](https://github.com/korhanpolat/tdev2 "TDE Toolkit") toolkit, if you want to compare discovered pairs to a set of ground truth labels.

 ### Cite